 Remember that when using AI, you’re uploading your sensitive data to Big Tech’s clouds.
 You could be passing highly sensitive information to be translated, and in the case of data breaches and unauthorized access, that information could end up in the wrong hands and compromise your or your clients' reputation.

-👀 The Future of Automation In Localization 🔗
+👀 The future of automation in l10n 🔗

 AI empowers remarkable text translations today.
 However, studying cross-disciplinary leaps in voice recognition, computer vision, and generative AI, among others, hints at a future with localization solutions of a science-fiction level.
 Imagine:

 And that just covers consumer translations.
-On the workflow side, we could have translation models’ retraining as new brand phraseology becomes popular.
-Monitoring systems will catch textual inconsistencies across markets in real time.
+On the workflow side, we could have translation models retrain themselves based on how your brand language evolves.
+Monitoring systems will catch textual inconsistencies across markets in real time, flagging off-brand or outdated phrases before they go live.

 The speed of adaptation says a lot about your business growth.
 And this is no different when it comes to automation and AI.
 You need to adapt your team slowly so that when change becomes mandatory, you don’t instantly shift to new tech within a day.
 Here are some things you can do to speed up this process.